-For all children that amount includes supplemental insurance though North Texas State Soccer Association, field usage fees, referee fees, and a patch.
-This fee also includes any trophies that are given to players at the end of the season.
+For all children that amount includes supplemental insurance though North Texas State Soccer Association, field usage fees, and referee fees.
+This fee also includes any awards that are given to players at the end of the season.

 All children are required to have age and size appropriate shin guards.
 A soccer ball and cleats are highly recommended.
-For U4 though U8 a size #3 soccer ball is needed, from U9 though U13 a size #4 soccer ball is needed and from U14 and up a size #5 soccer ball is needed.
+For U4 though U8 a size #3 soccer ball is needed, from U9 though U10 a size #4 soccer ball is needed and from U11 and up a size #5 soccer ball is needed.

 Cleats must be soccer cleats.
 Football or baseball cleats are not allowed (baseball cleats have a front toe cleat that is dangerous if used in a soccer game and football cleats have a side flared cleats – the cleats flare out from the side beyond the sole construction) that are equally as dangerous.
 Also, cleats, due to their construction are generally easier to clean when they get muddy.
 Tennis shoes or sneakers have too much fabric thus making them harder to get clean.

 Academy soccer is a recreational hybrid.
 A player can play rec and academy at the same time.
 If a player registers for Rec with MSA their academy paperwork is included in the registration fees.
 A parent only has to send an email to the office and request the paperwork.